louellarespuesto/campaign-intelligence-optimization/README.md

 ## 📌 Overview

-This project builds an end-to-end **campaign optimization system** that identifies high-conversion leads using data, machine learning, and business logic.
+This project is an **AI-powered lead scoring and campaign optimization platform** designed to identify high-conversion prospects and improve marketing efficiency.

-It combines:

-- 🗄 SQL-based filtering
-- 🤖 Machine Learning (Logistic Regression)
-- 🎯 ML-based lead scoring (probability-driven)
-- 📊 Interactive SaaS dashboard (Streamlit)
+By combining **machine learning, SQL filtering, and interactive analytics**, the system transforms raw campaign data into actionable insights and prioritized lead lists.

-Using **41,188 telemarketing campaign records**, the system demonstrates how intelligent prioritization dramatically improves marketing efficiency.
+Using a dataset of **41,188 telemarketing records**, the platform demonstrates how intelligent targeting can significantly outperform traditional mass outreach strategies.

+🚀 **Key outcome:** Increased conversion efficiency by **473%** through data-driven lead prioritization.

 ---

 ## 🎯 Key Results

+🚀 The system significantly improves campaign performance through intelligent lead prioritization:

 | Metric | Baseline | Optimized |
 |--------|----------|-----------|